Kubian Attestation.

 Backend Verification Update

 • Authorization: OA|{project-app-id}|{project-app-secret} - OAuth style authorization for your project.
 Do NOT put any app-secrets in the Unity Client.
-Keep everything in a secure backend server
+Keep everything in a secure backend server.

 Endpoint to verify the validity of an attestation token generated by a device.